Fun Facts about Lance ...

-Loves the opportunity in The United States but longs for the lifestyle and culture of New Zealand.
+Loves the opportunity in The United States but longs for the lifestyle of New Zealand.

 Once saved a wedding reception’s lighting in a tent on a remote part of Long Island by using the foil found in a cigarette pack to bridge a blown fuse minutes before guests were scheduled to arrive.

 In lieu of a light model during cuing for Crimes Of The Heart, he dressed up a 6’ plastic ficus tree and dragged it around the set instead.
 Named it Alfred.

 Had a train table growing up and still loves trains as an adult.
 Has also been to the lowest level of Grand Central Station, toured the steam tunnels in the area, as well as the main control room for Metro-North.
 To do this, he pretended to be someone's nephew.